Get notified of page updates

 (cobimetinib)

-BRAF inhibitor (type of kinase inhibitor) Unresectable or melanoma Combined with Zelboraf (vemurafenib) for the treatment of patients with unresectable or melanoma BRAF V600E or V600K tumor mutation
+BRAF inhibitor (type of kinase inhibitor) Unresectable or melanoma Combined with Zelboraf (vemurafenib) for the treatment of people with unresectable or melanoma BRAF V600E or V600K tumor mutation

 Mekinist (trametinib) MEK inhibitor